tatwater/launch/README.md

 # Launch Theme README

 Welcome to the README for Launch Theme development!
 Please follow the steps in "Setting up the environment" first.
+This assumes you have Git installed on your computer, a GitHub account, and an SSH key hooked up to GitHub.

 ## Setting up the environment